the-programmers-hangout/website/src/content/site/rules.md

 ## 2. Be nice

-### Remember the human
+### TPH is a community where everyone is welcome

-Treat everyone with respect regardless of their skill level or differences in thoughts.
+Treat everyone with respect.
+TPH does not tolerate racism, homophobia, hate-speech, or any other form of hateful and discriminatory conduct.
+We are committed to upholding the [Discord community guidelines](https://discord.com/guidelines) and making TPH a community where everyone feels welcome.

 ### Do not bring other server drama to TPH